gogoend/anikyu/README.md

 name - The name of current animation stage, specified by user.

 progress - The progress of current animation stage.

+target - The reference to the current Object, which contains all values at current frame of the Object.

 values - The values of the target object at current frame.